Marc Thompson (voice actor)

-Marc Thompson (born May 20, 1975) is an American voice actor who has worked for Konami Cross Media NY, NYAV Post and DuArt Film and Video.
-Some of his major roles include Kevin Thompson, Anthony DeMartino, Timothy O'Neill in Daria.
+Marc Thompson is an American voice actor who has worked for Konami Cross Media NY, NYAV Post and DuArt Film and Video.
+His most well-known role was in MTV's Daria (1997–2002), where he voiced numerous male characters including Kevin Thompson, Anthony DeMartino, and Timothy O'Neill.
 He is notable for voicing the titular character in Robocar Poli.
 He voices Casey Jones in the 2003 version of the Teenage Mutant Ninja Turtles cartoons and video games; and is also the voice of Tepig, Primeape, Gliscor, Krookodile, and Gengar in the Pokémon television series.
 He is the narrator of numerous Star Wars audio books including the Legacy of the Force and Fate of the Jedi series.
 He earned his BFA from New York University's Tisch School of the Arts in 1997.